aismail/Minefitnesspal/README.md

 # Minefitnesspal
-Recognize successful Facebook types of posts from Weight Loss Companies.
+Recognize successful types of posts from Facebook by Weight Loss Companies.

 #The Clusters:
 Look at the <cluster id number>.txt files to see the clusters of posts.